Aider-AI/aider/aider/website/docs/usage/copypaste.md

 - There may not be an API available.
 - Corporate restrictions may force you to use a proprietary web based LLM.
-- The web LLM may have access to unique context or may have been specially fine tuned.
+- The web LLM may have access to unique context or may have been specially fine tuned for your task.
 - It may be cost prohibitive to use some models via API.

 Aider has features for working with an LLM via its web chat interface.
-This allows you to use the web chat LLM as the "big brain architect" while running aider with a smaller, cheaper LLM to actually make changes to your local files.
+This allows you to use the web chat LLM as the "big brain code architect" while running aider with a smaller, cheaper LLM to actually make changes to your local files.

-You can run aider with many open source, free or very inexpensive LLMs for this "file editor" part of the process.
+For this "file editor" part of the process you can run aider with many open source, free or very inexpensive LLMs.
-The demo video above shows aider using DeepSeek to apply the changes that GPT-4o is suggesting in the web chat.
+For example, the demo video above shows aider using DeepSeek to apply the changes that GPT-4o is suggesting in the web chat.

 ### Copy aider's code context to your clipboard, paste into the web UI